phoeniX-Digital-Design/phoeniX/README.md

 **phoeniX** RISC-V processor is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) and can execute `RV32I` instructions.
 Support for other extensions will be covered in the upcoming updates.

-You can find a list of full RISC-V assembly instructions in the [ISA Specifications Documents](https://riscv.org/technical/specifications/).
+You can find a full list of RISC-V assembly instructions in the [ISA Specifications Documents](https://riscv.org/technical/specifications/).

 The core can be implemented as a softcore CPU on Xilinx 7 Ultrascale/Ultrascale+ series FPGA boards using logic synthesis.
-This allows for flexible integration of the core's functionality within the FPGA fabric.
+This allows flexible integration of the core's functionality within the FPGA fabric.
 The Xilinx 7 series FPGA boards provide a versatile platform for hosting the softcore CPU implementation, offering configurable features and adaptability.

-The core has undergone a complete design flow, including synthesis, routing, and post layout process, to become an Integrated Circuit using open-source tools and the [QFlow](http://opencircuitdesign.com/qflow/) and [Magic VLSI](http://opencircuitdesign.com/magic/) projects.
+The core has undergone a complete design flow, including synthesis, routing, and post layout process, to become an Integrated Circuit using open-source tools, the [QFlow](http://opencircuitdesign.com/qflow/) and [Magic VLSI](http://opencircuitdesign.com/magic/) projects.
 The ASIC implementation was specifically carried out utilizing the `osu018 (TSMC 180nm)` Process Design Kit (PDK).
 </div>

 This repository contains an open source CPU under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.